-The plane will land at Ellinikon International Airport at the coast some 7 km from the city, and will have to take a bus or taxi into Athens.
+The plane will land at Ellinikon International Airport at the coast some 7 km from the city, and from there characters will have to take a bus or taxi into Athens.

 The flight to Athens is uneventful.
 The service on board is great and the view is spectacular.
 The airport itself is incredibly busy.
-After debarkation, the characters should pick up their luggage.

-Raiders of the Lost Luggage

-This section is optional.
-If you use it, make it a farce or comedy, and it must end successfully and perhaps with an added bonus, for instance compensation from the airport management.
+After debarkation, the characters will first have to go through immigration and customs, which may or may not be a problem depending on how the characters act and who they are.
+There are of course queues, and the customs officials are taking their time.
+Once through customs, they should head over and pick up their luggage.
 Unfortunately, the luggage belonging to the characters as well as a number of other passengers on the plane does not arrive at the luggage carousel.

-Presumably, the characters will join the other passengers, when they head over to the service-desk to complain.
+Presumably, the characters will join the other passengers when they head over to the service-desk to complain.
 Have the players make an Alertness check: those who succeed will notice two luggage carts on the tarmac.
 The person who was supposed to unload them got distracted by a colleague wanting to talk to him, and then ended his shift without telling anyone that there were two carts left.
 If the characters inform the staff at the service desk about this, they will get staff out there to finish the job.
 If nobody notices the carts, characters could convince the staff to look for the missing luggage with a successful Red Tape task check.
-It takes a bit longer, but will also have the characters being reunited with their belongings.
+It takes a bit longer, but will also end with the characters being reunited with their belongings.

-If nobody succeeds the Alertness or Red Tape task check, then the staff will be very apologetic, but will ask for where the characters will be staying.
+If nobody succeeds at the Alertness or Red Tape task check, then the staff will be very apologetic, and ask to know where the characters will be staying.
 It will be found the next day and eventually delivered to their hotel, but might lead to some inconvenience as the characters have to get by without their luggage for an unknown time.